Voluntary euthanasia: Arguments for and against

 Since World War II, the debate over euthanasia in Western countries has centered on voluntary euthanasia within regulated health care systems.
 In some cases, judicial decisions, legislation, and regulations have made voluntary euthanasia an explicit option for patients and their guardians.

 Proponents of voluntary euthanasia emphasize that choice is a fundamental principle for liberal democracies and free market systems.
 The pain and suffering a person feels during a disease, even with pain relievers, can be incomprehensible to a person who has not gone through it.
 Even without considering the physical pain, it is often difficult for patients to overcome the emotional pain of losing their independence.
 Those who witness others die are "particularly convinced" that the law should be changed to allow assisted death.
-Today in many countries there is a shortage of hospital space.
-Medical personnel and hospital beds could be used for people whose lives could be saved instead of continuing the lives of those who want to die, thus increasing the general quality of care and shortening hospital waiting lists.
-It is a burden to keep people alive past the point they can contribute to society, especially if the resources used could be spent on a curable ailment.

 Critics argue that voluntary euthanasia could unduly compromise the professional roles of health care employees, especially doctors.
 They point out that European physicians of previous centuries traditionally swore some variation of the Hippocratic Oath, which in its ancient form excluded euthanasia: "To please no one will I prescribe a deadly drug nor give advice which may cause his death."
 However, since the 1970s, this oath has largely fallen out of use.